What Building Owners Can Do When Tenants Sublet on Airbnb

 Landlords still have liabilities from short-term rentals in San Francisco

-By Trevor Kupfer | Last updated on April 20, 2022“I understand why everyone likes it,” says real estate attorney Andrew M. Zacks.
-“It’s easy, it’s cheap and there are a lot more places to stay in beautiful cities around the world.”
-The problem with Airbnb rentals, which is worth nearly $40 billion, is that their growth wasn’t gradual, he adds.
+“I understand why everyone likes [Airbnb],” says real estate attorney Andrew M. Zacks.
+“It’s easy, it’s cheap, and there are a lot more places to stay in beautiful cities around the world.”
+The problem with Airbnb rentals is that their growth wasn’t gradual.
 “Instead, it came from out of the blue, and now we have to sort out a lot of legal issues.”

 Zacks has handled about a dozen cases involving short-term rentals, and he typically represents apartment building owners and property management.
-“It’s a rapidly evolving regulatory area, and there are some cases working their way through the legal system that should shine some light on it.
+“It’s a rapidly evolving regulatory area, and some cases are working their way through the legal system that should shine some light on it.
 Whenever someone comes up with a new business model and does it as aggressively as some of these tech companies, you start to wonder if it’s legal.
 If you dig into what Airbnb business did and Uber—they use the word ‘disruptive,’ but you could just as easily say ‘illegal,’” he says.

 One of the areas Zacks is exploring is tenants who sublet their rental property, thus violating their rental agreement.
 “The issue is whether or not the apartment owner is able to sue for damages associated with renting without the property owner’s consent or approval,” says Zacks.
 “In San Francisco, before the legislation was passed by the city and county, there were between 6,000 and 8,000 listings by Airbnb.
 I think they’re down to about 1,200 now.
 What that tells me is that the other 80 percent may have been illegal.
 Nevertheless, until these local laws were passed, Airbnb was making 12 cents on every dollar.
 At some point, a judge is going to say, ‘Wait a second.’”

 The cities fighting it first, not surprisingly, are tourist destinations and where housing is most in demand, though Zack thinks cities are slowly catching up.
-“It’s a big problem for Airbnb, because if they’re getting regulated in their hometown like this, you can only imagine what they’ll run into in London and Paris and Barcelona.”
+“It’s a big problem for Airbnb because if they’re getting regulated in their hometown like this, you can only imagine what they’ll run into in London and Paris and Barcelona.”

 When someone registers to become a host in San Francisco, the city notifies the building owner to prevent violations of lease agreements.
 While some landlords may consider allowing it, Zacks advises against it: “It’s not worth the risks.
 The upside is the amount you can charge in rent, but in a rent-controlled environment, that’s small, if not nonexistent.”